Pinky Toe Blister: Causes & How To Prevent

 In this article, we’re focussing on blisters on the outside of the little toe.
 Oh the pain, when you have to keep walking with it!
 Is there anything worse?
 If a blistered little toe is a common occurrence for you, it’s time to stop putting up with it.
 It starts with having a good look at the shape of your toe, then your shoes.
 A pinky toe blister can occur in shoes that are too tight, too narrow, too loose or too rigid.
 But it doesn’t stop there.
 There are some great preventions like cushions and patches for even the worse recurring pinky toe blisters.

 Then I’ll cover the best pinky toe blister prevention strategies, which are:

 - Shoe fit

 - Gel toe protectors for small toes

 Fun fact: Pinky toe blisters are THE most common blister location on the whole foot!

 The dominant cause of outside pinky toe blisters is a curly 5th toe.
-We call it adductovarus.
-Have a look at your little finger - hold it out straight.
-Now bend it.
+In fact, we have a name for these toes – adductovarus.
+Have a look at your little finger – hold it out straight.
+Next, bend it.
 See how there are two joints that stick out?
 Now grab it with your other hand and twist it so your fingernail goes under your 4th finger.
-Take a look at that first joint sticking right out.
+Take a look at that joint sticking right out.
 Imagine having to wear a shoe on your hand!
 That joint is going to cop it!
-More precisely, the skin overlying the prominent joint is going to cop it, being stuck between a rock and a hard place (the toe bone and your shoe upper).
+Above all, the skin overlying the prominent joint is going to cop it, being stuck between a rock and a hard place (the toe bone and your shoe upper).